abhayymishraa/QualGent-Challenge/README.md

    https://qualgent-challenge-backend.onrender.com
 ```

-*Built with ❤️ for the QualGent Backend Coding Challenge*
+*Built with ❤️ by abhay for the QualGent Backend Coding Challenge*